evansmith-tech/Mega-Worm-Data-Collector/README.md

 This software was created to run a big machine that can move a camera around, and record a certain "cell".
 Each cell is essentially a 2 dimensional section, and the machine is built around a BUNCH of these cells.
 The cells are rectangular and laid out in a grid pattern.
-Essentially the machine has a rasberry pi or other UNIX computer hooked up to it, which acts as the controller.
+Essentially the machine has a raspberry pi or other UNIX computer hooked up to it, which acts as the controller.
 The actual software of this controller is this project.

 # My thoughts when designing this software (and first impressions on its predecessor)
   I inherited code to this project that was... quite overdone.
 While It had a GUI, the version I inherited was broken anyway, and the project was made up of something like 20-40 different non-dependancy files written in C/C++ (or a similar lower level language).
 Obviously this isn't a BIG deal when you have a BIG project, but for this, I thought I could do better.
 It also had not been worked in a while, and the author graduated university and wasn't maintaining it anymore.
 The professor also specified he would like to get this machine in the hands of non-programmers (mainly biologists), so them modifying the code in any sort of way was out of the question with the old software architecture.
 Taking this into account, I made a business decision to go ahead and see if I could rewrite this in both a friendlier language, and in a friendlier way.
 Another goal was to make this code as flexible, nonspaghettied as possible and easy to scale (cell wise).